thebeanogamer/hstsparser/README.md

 ## Usage

-All of the below documentation is written for the Python version rather than the standalone, but the commands are the same, just replacing `python3 hstsparser.py` with the name of the executable.
+All of the below documentation is written for the Python version rather than the standalone, but the commands are the same, just replacing `poetry run python hstsparser.py` with the name of the executable.

 ```shell
 $ poetry run python hstsparser.py -h